 In Texas, the statute of limitations for personal injury cases (including car accident cases) is two years from the time of the accident.
 While two years might sound like a long time, you should consider several things like the time it takes to investigate the crash.
 As long as your case is filed within this two-year time limit, you should be able to file your case.

-How Long Will Your Car Accident Take?
+How Long Will a Car Accident Lawsuit Take?

 Every car accident case is different, and circumstances change from case to case.
 Some car accident cases might take long months while others might take years depending on the parties involved and the injuries sustained.
 The above information can give you an idea of everything that involves a car accident and the importance of knowing that all of it requires time that can be added up to your case.